pforret/blog.splashing/_topic/city/amsterdam.md

 ---
 # Amsterdam

-Amsterdam  is the capital and most populous city of the Netherlands, with The Hague being the seat  of government.
+Amsterdam  is the capital and most populated city of the Netherlands.
 It has a population of 921,402 within the city proper, 1,457,018 in the urban area and 2,480,394 in  the metropolitan area.
-Located in the Dutch province of North Holland, Amsterdam is colloquially referred to as the Venice  of the North, for its large number of canals, now designated a UNESCO World Heritage Site.Amsterdam  was founded at the mouth of the Amstel River that was dammed to control flooding; the city's name  derives from the Amstel dam.
+Located in the Dutch province of North Holland, Amsterdam is colloquially referred to as the Venice  of the North, for its large number of canals, now designated a UNESCO World Heritage Site.Amsterdam  was founded at the mouth of the Amstel River that was dammed to control flooding; the city's name  derives from a local linguistic variation of the word dam.
 Originally a small fishing village in the late 12th century, Amsterdam became a major world port  during the Dutch Golden Age of the 17th century, when the Netherlands was an economic powerhouse.
-Amsterdam is the leading center for finance and trade, as well as a hub of production of secular  art.
+Amsterdam was the leading centre for finance and trade, as well as a hub of production of secular  art.

 ## Unsplash photos